-Demand Expressions per capita (DEX/c), or demand per capita in short, enables an easy comparison of content popularity across all markets, by scaling the Demand Expression metric according to a country's population.
+Demand Expressions per capita (DEX/c), or demand per capita in short, enables an easy comparison of content demand across all markets, by scaling the Demand Expression metric according to a country's population.

 Here is a graphic that provides an example using specific demand data: